What is Faced Plywood?

 Film Faced Plywood

-Film faced plywood is coated with a phenolic film that makes it water-resistant and smooth.
-This type of plywood is widely used in formwork, where concrete is poured into molds.
+Film faced plywood uses a phenolic film coating that creates a smooth, water-resistant surface.
+Contractors commonly use it in formwork to build molds for poured concrete.
 The smooth film ensures that the concrete doesn’t stick to the plywood, making it easy to remove once the concrete has set.

 Advantages of Film Faced Plywood